Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 6. Submission is made to the network via an on chain vote
 7. Proposal passes or fails based on validator

-Budget: $35k Research budget for LunarPunk labs
+Budget:
+- $25k Research budget from RND.
+Inc to LunarPunk_Labs
+- Token grant to partners from Regen Foundation

 ## M2: Design
 Start Date: 2023-05-23